What Hormones Contribute to Your Masculine Features?

 Testosterone treatment decreases sperm production by decreasing levels of another hormone, follicle-stimulating hormone (FSH), which is important for stimulating sperm production.
 In most cases, infertility caused by testosterone treatment is reversible.

-What are the Symptoms of Low Testosterone (Andropause)?
+What are the symptoms of low testosterone (andropause)?

-Behind every earnest ambition, desire, and motivation there is a hormone driving it.
+Behind every earnest ambition, desire, and motivation, there is a hormone driving it.
 Hormones signal the body to release the energy needed for the pursuit.

 Many emotions are influenced when male hormones are out of balance.
 Common causes for hormone imbalance in men can even be the result of bad relationships or being sedentary for long periods.

-Men can get temperamental quickly, lethargic to the point of sitting around the house for days, easily bloat with the smallest amount of food, become sensitive to cold, lose the desire for intimacy as a result of low libido, or be challenged to put on lean muscle bulk and to keep it on.
+Men can get temperamental quickly, lethargic to the point of sitting around the house for days, easily bloated with the smallest amount of food, sensitive to cold, lose the desire for intimacy as a result of low libido, or be challenged to put on lean muscle bulk and to keep it on.

 Testosterone also helps regulate the breakdown of fat to provide your body with energy.
 So having a healthy testosterone balance helps your body burn the right amount of fat.
 Clearly, testosterone is indispensable to your health and metabolic performance.